simirian/nvim-manager/README.md

 - [ ] automatically detect workspaces on entering NeoVim
     - [x] custom detection with detector functions
-    - [ ] enable workspaces by detectors on calling a lua function
+    - [x] enable workspaces by detectors on calling a lua function
     - [ ] autodetect workspaces on startup
 - [x] dynamic wokspace action with callbacks
 - [ ] enable features on workspace activation, disable on deactivation
     - [x] keymaps
     - [ ] commands
-- [x] automatically configure language servers by workspace
+- [x] automatically setup language servers by workspace
 - [ ] workspaces can imply other workspaces to automatically load each other

 ### Projects